conchyliculture/Yand/TOOLS.md

 ![Demo](doc/giphy.gif)

+What you are seeing is all the pages stacked together, then the very "high" column is split into 8 smaller colums, that are then stitched together horizontally.

+## Installation / Usage

 You need to have `libvips-tools` installed.

 Just run the script with a dump file and a page size, and wait for a bit